DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeDocumenting/BuildingDocumentation.rst

 The ``fakeEnvironment`` sets up a special mock for GSI and simply needs to be imported.

-In the sphinx configuration file, the functionality can then be called to create code reference, command reference and concatenated CFG files.
+In the sphinx configuration file (``source/conf.py``), the functionality can then be called to create code reference, command reference and concatenated CFG files.

 .. literalinclude:: ../../conf.py
    :start-after: # AUTO SETUP START
    :end-before:  # AUTO SETUP END